Dan Schlosberg

 Vulture, 2024

-📣 Sara Holdren on Little Island’s Anthony Roth Costanzo is The Marriage of Figaro (2024):
+📣 Sara Holdren on Little Island’s Anthony Roth Costanzo is The Marriage of Figaro (2024), review:

 Rounding out the brain trust is musical director Dan Schlosberg, who helps to bring the whole thing in under 90 minutes by brilliantly slimming down the arrangement for an eight-piece orchestra, which he conducts with ferocity and precision from behind the keyboard.
 Virtuosity abounds — and extends into the ensemble